Muscle That Acts As The Primary Agonist Of Elbow Flexion

 • Hammer Curls (Neutral Grip): Target the brachioradialis and brachialis.

-Reverse Curls(Pronated Grip): point out the brachialis and brachioradialis while placing the biceps brachii in a position of relative inactivity.
+Reverse Curls(Pronated Grip): highlight the brachialis and brachioradialis while placing the biceps brachii in a position of relative inactivity.
 This grip reduces supination, allowing the brachialis—often called the "workhorse" of elbow flexion—to generate force more efficiently, while the brachioradialis stabilizes the forearm.
 This exercise is particularly useful for athletes or individuals seeking to build functional strength without overloading the biceps, which can be prone to overuse injuries.

 For Injury Prevention and Rehabilitation: